RuneLjungmann/excelbind/docs/index.rst

 If you want to build the project yourself you will also need:

 - Visual Studio 2015 or higher
+- CMake version 3.1 or higher (comes automatically with Visual Studio 2019)
 - The pipenv python package installed

 Acknowledgments